-Being in tune with what your child needs and them being able to self soothe and work things out for themselves are interconnected.
-If you know your child can do those things and yet they’re still crying or they’re not acting the same, you can immediately tell something is wrong.
+Being in tune with what your child needs is interconnected with their ability to self-soothe and work things out.
+If you know your child can do those things and yet, they’re still crying or not acting “normal”, you can immediately tell something is wrong.

 It’s so important to remember that it’s not our duty as parents to prevent our children from experiencing discomfort.
-Our job is to keep them in a loving and safe environment, meet their needs, and help them learn that they can rely on themselves.
+Our job is to:

-When you keep these important aspects in mind and implement them, sleep training your child can run a lot smoother.
+When you implement these important job duties, sleep training your child can run a lot smoother.

 Now that we have an understanding of what healthy attachment looks like, let’s dive into how to use healthy attachment to sleep train your baby.

 The most important aspect to remember during this whole experience and what I will constantly tell other mamas is: overtired babies protest more.

 Keeping your baby from getting overtired is key through this whole process.
 To do this, you don’t want to go more than 90 minutes of an awake time stretch.
 Don’t overstimulate baby during their awake times because this will also make the baby overtired.

 The Golden Rule: Bedtimes and Feedings

 We also want to start making bedtimes nice and early and feeding your babies when they are hungry, not just to help them fall asleep.
 You are the best at knowing what your baby needs, and if you don’t want to let them cry it out, you don’t have to!
 Do whatever feels right for you and your baby.

 Helping your kids learn how to sleep independently will help you know if they are crying because they are hungry, wet, hurting, or just being fussy.
 You can help them learn to clearly communicate their needs by getting them on a predictable sleep schedule and being in tune with their needs.